You have a new filter in a tank with fresh-water and before you know it, the water is already dirty! This is the reason your turtle tank gets cloudy.

 You notice that the water is cloudy, full of ammonia and nitrites, so you either replace all or some of it.
 It looks clear and clean briefly, but then shortly goes cloudy again.
 This is because you are wiping out all of the good, beneficial bacteria that are starting to build up.
 The less water that you change, at least initially, the better.
 You need to give the bacteria time to build-up and flourish.

 This is because your water’s pH water level probably plunged after your water change.
 This is why it is important to regularly check the pH level of your turtle tank.
-You can either buy some pH test strips, or you can get a digital pH tester that you can leave in your turtle tank.
+You can buy a digital pH tester that you can leave in your turtle tank.
 The digital tester is great because it also measures the temperature of the water.

 When the pH level of your water drops < 6, ammonia is unable to be properly metabolized.
 And as your turtle keeps producing waste, and you keep changing too much water before the bacteria culture can really grow, the problem recurs.
 You can verify this by checking the ammonia and nitrite levels.